What To Do With Unwanted Gifts?

 That luxury watch you were gifted that’s just not you?
 The designer necklace you were bought that you just don’t love?
 That luxury watch you were gifted that’s just not you?
-The reality is that you’re not alone in receiving unwanted holiday gifts.
-Many of us receive great gifts from friends, partners, colleagues and family over the holidays that we simply never use or wear.
+The reality is that you’re not alone in receiving unwanted gifts.

-The holidays are a time for family and friends getting together and sharing quality time.
+The holidays are a time for family and friends to get together and share quality time.
 We exchange gifts, come together around good food and generally enjoy each other’s presence.
 However, we may not always enjoy each other’s presents.
 Which begs the question: what to do with these unwanted gifts?

 From selfie sticks to gifts cards to luxury jewelry, there is often a pile of gifts that you receive that just are not quite the right fit for you.
 Items that look like great gifts but you realistically will never use.